danielvarela/RosettaEvolution/README.md

 ```

 The distance functions used are located in file "src/Movers/CalculateDistancePopulation.cpp".
 Three functions are used: 1.
 Root Mean Square Deviation (RMSD), 2.
-The structural diversity measure (SDM) defined by Garza-Fabre et al [5], which describes the relative position of each pair of secondary structure elements with respect of each other and 3.
-The Template Modeling score (TM-score) defined by Zhang et al [6].
+The structural diversity measure (SDM) defined by Garza-Fabre et al [4], which describes the relative position of each pair of secondary structure elements with respect of each other and 3.
+The Template Modeling score (TM-score) defined by Zhang et al [8].

 ### Fitness Sharing

-The fitness sharing (FS) niching method was also integrated into DE to define a SharingDE version, following the implementation defined by Thomsen [3].
+The fitness sharing (FS) niching method was also integrated into DE to define a SharingDE version, following the implementation defined by Thomsen [6].
 The basic idea of FS is to punish individuals that occupy the same area of the search space, rescaling the fitness of each encoded solution considering the number of individuals in its neighbourhood.
 The implementation in class **SharedMoverDE** modifies the "select_population" function.

 The implementation uses a SharedFitnessIndividual class defined in "src/Algorithm/DifferentialEvolutionMover.hpp".

 ### Speciation

-The species-based DE (SDE) defined by Li [4] was used as base in our approach.
+The species-based DE (SDE) defined by Li [7] was used as base in our approach.
 In SDE, each of the "species" is built around a dominating species’ seed.
 All individuals that fall within the radius from the species seed are identified as the same species.
 Since DE mutation is carried out within each species, the technique has the ability to maintain high diversity and stable niches over generations.

 The class **SeedsMoverDE** defines the code used for this SDE version.
 As all the other classes, the apply function carries out the main operations of the algorithm.
 In this case, it makes use of a new function "create_seeds", which is responsible for creating the different populations of species.

 ## References

+[1] C. Rohl, C. Strauss, K. Misura, D. Baker, Protein structure prediction using Rosetta, Methods in Enzymology 383 (2004), 66-93

+[2] D. Varela, J. Santos, Combination of Differential Evolution and Fragment-based Replacements for Protein Structure Prediction
+Proceedings of the Companion Publication of the 2015 on Genetic and Evolutionary Computation Conference - GECCO Companion '15
+2015

-[1] K. Price, R. Storn, J. Lampinen, Differential evolution.
+[3] K. Price, R. Storn, J. Lampinen, Differential evolution.
 A practical approach to global optimization, Springer – Natural Computing Series, 2005.

-[2] C. Rohl, C. Strauss, K. Misura, D. Baker, Protein structure prediction using Rosetta, Methods in Enzymology 383 (2004), 66-93

-[3] R. Thomsen, Multimodal optimization using crowding-based differential evolution, in: Proceedings IEEE Congress on Evolutionary Computation, 2004, pp. 1382-1389

-[4] X. Li, Efficient differential evolution using speciation for multimodal function optimization, in: Proceedings GECCO 2005 - Conference on Genetic and Evolutionary Computation, 2005, pp. 873 – 880

-[5] M. Garza-Fabre, S. Kandathil, J. Handl, J. Knowles, S. Lovell, Generating, maintaining, and exploiting diversity in a memetic algorithm for protein structure prediction, Evolutionary Computation 24(4) (2016).
+[4] M. Garza-Fabre, S. Kandathil, J. Handl, J. Knowles, S. Lovell, Generating, maintaining, and exploiting diversity in a memetic algorithm for protein structure prediction, Evolutionary Computation 24(4) (2016).
 577-607

+[5] Rosetta system, www.rosettacommons.org

+[6] R. Thomsen, Multimodal optimization using crowding-based differential evolution, in: Proceedings IEEE Congress on Evolutionary Computation, 2004, pp. 1382-1389

+[7] X. Li, Efficient differential evolution using speciation for multimodal function optimization, in: Proceedings GECCO 2005 - Conference on Genetic and Evolutionary Computation, 2005, pp. 873 – 880

-[6] Y. Zhang and J. Skolnick.
+[8] Y. Zhang and J. Skolnick.
 Scoring function for automated assessment of protein structure template quality.
 Proteins: Structure, Function, and Bioinformatics, 57(4):702–710, 2004.

-[7] Rosetta system, www.rosettacommons.org

 ## List of Publications